Workers’ Compensation Rights of Front Line Workers in Florida

 The answer to the above question will depend on your specific circumstances.
 Just because you were working and tested positive for coronavirus does not automatically mean you will be able to receive benefits.
 You should speak with a workers’ compensation lawyer in Florida about your case.

-A special order was issued on March 30, 2020,relating to certain employees of the State of Florida who contract COVID-19.The specified workers would be eligible for workers’ compensation, as there would be a presumption that the particularly high risks of exposure involved in their job duties led to their diagnosis.
+was issued on March 30, 2020,relating to certain employees of the State of Florida who contract COVID-19.The specified workers would be eligible for workers’ compensation, as there would be a presumption that the particularly high risks of exposure involved in their job duties led to their diagnosis.
 The workers covered by this order include the following:

 If you are a private-sector employee, however,this order does not directly apply to you, no matter how high your risk might be at work.
 If you contract COVID-19, it still might be possible to obtain benefits, though it will depend on your work conditions, exposure rates,non-work activities, and more.